 Imagine tomorrow.
 What can you do tomorrow to care for yourself?
-What do you need to gift yourself with this?
+What do you need right now to in order to gift yourself with this?

 Ask God to help you love Him, love you, and love others.
 If you need help from someone as you seek health, reach out to them and voice your need(s).